tswire/iAPS/README.md

 ## Release
 Refers to iAPS, which is currently mainly improved by Jon & Pierre at this [github repository](https://github.com/Artificial-Pancreas/iAPS).
-I had to disable Overrides from the original iAPS, as Jon does not publish the necessary oref code - you would have to use the original if you need it.
+I had to disable Overrides/Profiles from the original iAPS, as Jon does not publish the necessary oref code - you would have to use the original if you need it.
+Also note that you can achieve almost everything that Profiles do with the Advanced TempTarget and thenecessary settings in preferences.
+However, Profiles are a cool feature and easier to handle, just not here in this branch.

+* 2.0.1
+	* many localizations and crowdin re-ntegration
+	* Overrides/Profile adaptions in iAPS, disabled in autoISF branch as oref Code not published to incorporate with autoISF
 * 1.6.0
 	* Garmin watch
 	* Automation